aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-alb/README.md

         egressIgnoredIPs: ["169.254.170.2", "169.254.169.254"],
       },
     });
-// Assign it to the task definiton this.taskDefinition = new ecs.FargateTaskDefinition(
-  this,
-  `${this.constructIdentifier}_TaskDefinition`,
-  {
-    cpu: 256,
-    memoryLimitMiB: 512,
-    proxyConfiguration: appMeshProxyConfig,
-    executionRole: ms.sd.base.executionRole,
-    taskRole: ms.sd.base.taskRole,
-    family: "front",
-  }
-);
 ```

 Both `backend-v2` and `frontend` add the Envoy image as a sidecar container, the Envoy App Mesh image (along with other images) is defined in the `BaseStack`.
 This is then added as a container to the task definitions of these Fargate services.